mdmehranabul/financial-irregularity/README.md

 Edge Case Testing: It's highly recommended to test with various edge cases, such as:

 Empty or missing "Comments" fields.
-Comments with different phrasing related to resolution (e.g., "Issue is fixed," "Problem has been resolved").
-Comments with mixed case and extra whitespace.
+Comments with different phrasing related to resolution Comments with mixed case and extra whitespace.
 Large datasets to evaluate the performance and scalability.
 Invalid or missing numeric or date data.